 The impartial hearing officer shall not be an employee of the District, shall not be a member of the Board of Trustees, and shall not be related to any member of the Board of Trustees in a degree that would be prohibited under the nepotism statute.
 The impartial hearing will be provided at no cost to the parent.
 The fact that the District pays the fee for the impartial hearing officer does not make that person an employee of the District, or partial.
 It is not required that the impartial hearing officer be an attorney; however, the impartial hearing officer should be someone familiar with the requirements of Section 504.

 The hearing will be conducted in an informal and nonadversarial manner.
 The rules of evidence and procedure do not apply.
 However, the hearing officer may limit any evidence from either party which he or she believes to be irrelevant to the issues or redundant.
 A written transcript of the proceedings will not be provided.
-If the District tape records the proceedings, the parents are entitled to receive a copy of the tape recording at a reasonable cost.
+If the District records the proceedings, the parents or student that has reached the age of majority are entitled to receive a copy of the recording at a reasonable cost.

 The party requesting the hearing (the petitioner) will present relevant information to the hearing officer about the issues in question through oral or written testimony.
 The petitioner may question the petitioner's own witness or persons present for the responding party (respondent).
 The responding party may then present relevant information to the hearing officer in the same manner.
 The hearing officer has the discretion to ask questions and direct the flow of evidence as he or she deems relevant to the issues.